Martin Goetz

-Martin A. Goetz (born April 22, 1930) is a retired software engineer who was a pioneer in the development of the commercial software industry.
-He holds the first software patent, and was product manager of Autoflow from Applied Data Research (ADR), which is generally cited as the first commercial software application.
+Martin A. Goetz (April 22, 1930 – October 10, 2023) was an American software engineer and pioneer in the development of the commercial software industry.
+He held the first software patent, and was product manager of Autoflow from Applied Data Research (ADR), which is generally cited as the first commercial software application.

 In the early 1960s, the status of software as a standalone industry was unclear.
-Software was generally custom-developed for a single customer, bundled with hardware, or given away free.
+The software was generally custom-developed for a single customer, bundled with hardware, or given away free.
 Goetz and ADR played a substantial role in defining software as a standalone product, and clarifying that it could be protected by intellectual property laws.

 In 2007, Computerworld cited Goetz as an "Unsung Innovator" in the computer industry.
 He was named the "Father of Third-Party Software" by mainframezone.com.

 In late 2009, Goetz wrote an editorial in the patent blog Patently-O advocating software patents.
-Goetz argues that there is no principled difference between software and hardware patents and that truly patent-able software innovations require just as much ingenuity and advancement as any other kind of patentable subject matter.
+Goetz argued that there is no principled difference between software and hardware patents and that truly patent-able software innovations require just as much ingenuity and advancement as any other kind of patentable subject matter.

 First software patent

 In 1964, Goetz attended a conference on software intellectual property issues.
 He subsequently decided that an improved data sorting algorithm he had developed was patentable.

 Data sorting was an important issue for the mainframe computers of the day, many of which used magnetic tape for storage.
 A more efficient data sorting procedure could save substantial amounts of program execution time by reducing the numbers of read and write operations, and reducing the wait time for tape to rewind.

-Goetz filed the patent application on April 9, 1965, and it was granted on April 23, 1968 as U.S. Patent No. 3,380,029.
-Computerworld Magazine reported the news as: "First Patent is Issued for Software, Full Implications Are Not Yet Known."
+Goetz filed the patent application on April 9, 1965, and it was granted on April 23, 1968, as U.S. Patent No. 3,380,029.
+For the application had to build what Burton Grad of the Computer History Museum later described as a "hardware-fake", but Computerworld reported the news as: "First Patent is Issued for Software, Full Implications Are Not Yet Known".